➤ The Story Behind Café Recuerdos

 In the Fall of 2014, Rhode Island Latino Arts commissioned local Cuban artist, Ana Flores, to work on an exciting community art installation entitled Café Recuerdos.

-Café Recuredos is a visual complement to Nuestras Raíces: Latino Oral Histories Project of Rhode Island coordinated by Marta V. Martínez, RILA's Executive Director.
+Café Recuredos is a visual complement to Nuestras Raíces oral histories collected by Marta V. Martínez, RILA's Executive Director.

-Café Recuredos is a visual complement to Nuestras Raíces: Latino Oral Histories Project of Rhode Island coordinated by Marta V. Martínez, RILA's Executive Director.
+Café Recuredos is a visual complement to Nuestras Raíces oral histories collected by Marta V. Martínez, RILA's Executive Director.

 ➤ Where it all began: Nuestras Raíces • Our Roots